Charles Horton Cooley: Education

 At the age of sixteen, Cooley began attending the University of Michigan.
 Cooley graduated from the University of Michigan in 1887, and continued with a year's training in mechanical engineering.
 Cooley returned to pursue a master's degree in political science and sociology in 1890.
 Following completion, he began teaching economics and sociology at UMich in the fall of 1892.
 Cooley went on to receive a PhD in philosophy in 1894.
 At this time he was interested in the subject matter of sociology, but due to the University of Michigan not having a sociology department, he had to continue the examination of his PhD through Columbia University.
 There, Cooley worked closely alongside American sociologist and economist, Franklin Henry Giddings and developed his doctoral thesis, The Theory of Transportation in economics.

 Since his father was honored nationwide, Cooley feared the idea of failure.
 He lacked direction in life and contemplated science, mathematics, social science, psychology or sociology as his field of study.
 He wished to write and think, and after reading philosopher Herbert Spencer's works, Cooley realized he had an interest in social problems.
 He shared his reflections of the works of Spencer in 1920, citing that while he brought many valuable viewpoints with the subject of Darwinian principles, he lacks sympathy and the appropriate usage of the sociological perspective.

 Cooley decided that he wanted to study sociology because it gave him the ability to analyze social discrepancies.
 He taught the University of Michigan's very first sociology class in 1899.
-He also played a prominent role in the development of symbolic interactionism, in which he worked heavily with another fellow staff member from the University of Michigan, psychologist John Dewey.
+He also played a prominent role in the development of symbolic interactionism, in which he worked heavily with fellow University of Michigan faculty member, psychologist John Dewey.